 A non-disparagement clause in child custody agreements prohibits both parents from speaking negatively about one another in front of the kids.
 In some agreements, non-disparagement clauses are written in a way to prohibit parents and members of their households from saying anything negative about the other parent.

-A non-disparagement clause puts restrictions on what parents can say about the other parent when speaking to the children or third parties in front of the kids.
-It is advisable to consult with a divorce attorney to draft an enforceable custody agreement with a properly written non-disparagement clause.
+A non-disparagement clause puts restrictions on what parents can say about the other parent when speaking to their children or in the presence of the children.
+Consult with a Temple divorce attorney to draft an enforceable custody agreement with a properly written non-disparagement clause.

 When Do You Need a Non-Disparagement Clause?

-Whether or not you need a non-disparagement clause in your child custody agreement depends on your conservatorship (custody) rights and the possession and access to your children.
+Whether or not you need a non-disparagement clause in your child custody agreement depends on your conservatorship (custody) rights, possession, and access to your children.
 Texas law recognizes two categories of child custody rights:

 Possession and access

-The word “conservatorship” refers to the parent’s rights and duties to make decisions about the child’s education, healthcare, religion, and others.
+The word “conservatorship” refers to parents’ rights and duties to make decisions about their children’s education, healthcare, religion, and other important matters.
 Conservatorship can be broken down into two types:

-Sole managing conservatorship when only one parent has the authority to make major decisions about the child; and
+Sole managing conservatorship, which is when only one parent has the authority to make major decisions about the child

-Joint managing conservatorship when both parents can make decisions jointly.
+Joint managing conservatorship, which is when both parents can make decisions jointly

 A non-disparagement clause may be beneficial when both parents share visitation rights to ensure that neither parent is speaking negatively about the other parent in front of the kids.